Extended Project Qualification - EPQ

 - Evidence of a live presentation of their research (this usually takes the form of a printed PPT and accompanying cue cards) Students have the choice to complete a practical or written piece of research.

-If students choose to make a practical piece of research culminating in an artefact, they will need to write an accompanying academic report.
-The minimum word count of this is 1,000 words, however students aiming for an A/A* should aim to write a minimum of 2,000 words.
+If students choose to make a practical piece of research culminating in an artefact, they will need to write an accompanying academic report which should be approximately 2,000 words.

 What might an EPQ project look like?

 An EPQ project can take many forms.
 The requirements are that it must be a critically informed piece of research.
-This could culminate in any of the following outcomes:
+Some examples of possible outcomes are listed below:

 - Design – a toy/vehicle/website/stage set/blueprint of an invention